God’s providence has landed Chris King in all the right places—including Samaritan Ministries International’s Board of Directors.

 Chris now manages a law firm “where we employ several attorneys and paralegals, primarily focusing on property tax law and real estate.”

-Before getting his firm up and running, he spent a short time clerking for Chief Justice Roy Moore of the Alabama Supreme Court, where he briefly met new Samaritan Board member Ben Boyd.
+Before getting his firm up and running, he spent a short time clerking for the Alabama Supreme Court, where he briefly met future fellow Samaritan Board member Ben Boyd.

 Chris found success as a fighter pilot for 11 years in the Air Force, where he flew F-16 Vipers and flew and tested a variety of aircraft such as the A-10 Warthog.
 Although he never flew any combat missions, he did fly along the North Korean border during his year in that region and says it felt like a war zone.
 He also was stationed at various places around the world during his USAF tenure.
 Those experiences helped him by “meeting lots of people from all over the country, all over the world, visiting and worshipping with folks.”